pjdauvert/docker-toolbox-env/README.md

 # docker-toolbox-env
 A setup to map current project directory to docker virtualbox.

+## Usage

+Simply run the script form the home directory of your project.

 ## Context

 I develop on a **Windows 10 Home** machine with **git Bash** on different king of web projects.
 The problem is that Docker isn't meant to be deployed on such configuration.
 Indeed, Windows 10 Home does not provide _Hyper-X_, thus Docker provides a toolbox which is basically a _VirtualBox_ machine with a minimal linux configuration named docker-machine.